intelligentplant/AppStoreConnect.Adapters/docs/tutorials/creating-an-adapter/05-Historical_Value_Queries.md

   Name: Example Adapter
   Description: Example adapter, built using the tutorial on GitHub
   Properties:
-    - Startup Time = 2020-03-16T10:44:02Z
+    - Startup Time = 2020-09-18T10:00:48Z
   Features:
-    - IHealthCheck
+    - asc:features/diagnostics/health-check/
-    - IReadSnapshotTagValues
+    - asc:features/real-time-data/values/read/processed/
-    - ITagSearch
+    - asc:features/real-time-data/values/push/
-    - ISnapshotTagValuePush
+    - asc:features/real-time-data/values/read/at-times/
-    - IReadTagValuesAtTimes
+    - asc:features/real-time-data/values/read/raw/
-    - IReadPlotTagValues
+    - asc:features/real-time-data/tags/search/
-    - ITagInfo
+    - asc:features/real-time-data/values/read/snapshot/
-    - IReadProcessedTagValues
+    - asc:features/real-time-data/tags/info/
-    - IReadRawTagValues
+    - asc:features/real-time-data/values/read/plot/

   Supported Aggregations:
     - AVG
       - Name: Average
       - Description: Average value calculated over sample interval.
       - Properties:
-        - Timestamp = Start of Interval
+        - Status Calculation = "Uncertain" if any non-good quality values were skipped, or "Good" otherwise.
     - COUNT
       - Name: Count
       - Description: The number of good-quality raw samples that have been recorded for the tag at each sample interval.
       - Properties:
-        - Timestamp = Start of Interval
+        - Status Calculation = "Uncertain" if any non-good quality values were skipped, or "Good" otherwise.
     - INTERP
       - Name: Interpolated
       - Description: Interpolates a value at each sample interval based on the raw values on either side of the sample time for the interval.
       - Properties:
-        - Timestamp = Start of Interval/End of Interval
+        - Status Calculation = Worst-case status of the samples used in the calculation.
     - MAX
       - Name: Maximum
       - Description: Maximum good-quality value calculated over a fixed sample interval.
 The calculated value contains the actual timestamp that the maximum value occurred at.
       - Properties:
-        - Timestamp = Timestamp of Maximum Value
+        - Timestamp Calculation = Timestamp of maximum value
+        - Status Calculation = "Uncertain" if any non-good quality values were skipped, or "Good" otherwise.
     - MIN
       - Name: Minimum
       - Description: Minimum good-quality value calculated over a fixed sample interval.
 The calculated value contains the actual timestamp that the minimum value occurred at.
       - Properties:
-        - Timestamp = Timestamp of Minimum Value
+        - Timestamp Calculation = Timestamp of minimum value
+        - Status Calculation = "Uncertain" if any non-good quality values were skipped, or "Good" otherwise.
     - PERCENTBAD
       - Name: Percent Bad
       - Description: At each interval in a time range, calculates the percentage of raw samples in that interval that have bad-quality status.
       - Properties:
-        - Timestamp = Start of Interval
+        - Status Calculation = Quality status is always "Good".
     - PERCENTGOOD
       - Name: Percent Good
       - Description: At each interval in a time range, calculates the percentage of raw samples in that interval that have good-quality status.
       - Properties:
-        - Timestamp = Start of Interval
+        - Status Calculation = Quality status is always "Good".
     - RANGE
       - Name: Range
-      - Description: The difference between the minimum good-quality value and maximum good-quality value in each sample interval.
+      - Description: The absolute difference between the minimum good-quality value and maximum good-quality value in each sample interval.
       - Properties:
-        - Timestamp = Start of Interval
+        - Status Calculation = "Uncertain" if any non-good quality values were skipped, or "Good" otherwise.
     - DELTA
       - Name: Delta
-      - Description: The difference between the earliest good-quality value and latest good-quality value in each sample interval.
+      - Description: The signed difference between the earliest good-quality value and latest good-quality value in each sample interval.
       - Properties:
-        - Timestamp = Start of Interval
+        - Status Calculation = "Uncertain" if any non-good quality values were skipped, or "Good" otherwise.
+    - VARIANCE
+      - Name: Variance
+      - Description: The variance of all good-quality values in each sample interval
+      - Properties:
+        - Status Calculation = "Uncertain" if any non-good quality values were skipped, or "Good" otherwise.
+    - STDDEV
+      - Name: Standard Deviation
+      - Description: The standard deviation of all good-quality values in each sample interval
+      - Properties:
+        - Status Calculation = "Uncertain" if any non-good quality values were skipped, or "Good" otherwise.

 [Tag Details]
   Name: Sinusoid_Wave